 N.B.
 This article was originally published 16 June 2016 with North Rampart and Burgundy Streets.
+This article was edited for clarity 7 November 2020.

 The French Quarter has been lived in and died in; human energy has been manifested continuously and freely for 250 years.
 Where we find presently a sedate restaurant, we would have found—20 years ago, 50 years ago, 100 years ago or more—a dry goods store, a grocery, a saloon, a coffeehouse, a patisserie, an apothecary, a gambling joint, a silversmith, a printer, a jeweler, a letter-writer, a whorehouse, a bank.
 They may have disappeared along with their proprietors, but they’ve left behind an aura that infuses the atmosphere.